balantaim/management-system-spring-cloud/README.md

 Initial Root Token: xxxxxx
 ```

-!IMPORTANT Save your keys in file!
+> [!IMPORTANT]
+> You are responsible for securely saving the keys in the file for future use.

 You need to execute the following command at least `3 TIMES` and enter the unused key: